Bit-Nation/Pangea-Docs/README.md

 There are many ways to help grow the movement through outreach and communication.
 Here's a list of a few activites that are really impactful.
  -  Organize Online Google Hangouts and Local Meetups.
  -  Produce content, like YouTube videos, software demo videos, graphic materials, blog post etc.
- -  Help new commers on Slack to understand BITNATION and find their way around Slack channels and other resources (like this one here).
+ -  Help new commers on Telegram to understand BITNATION and find their way around the app and our resources (like this one here).
  -  Help people outside of our community to understand more about BITNATION, the Pangea software, cryptocurrencies, decentralized technologies, the importance of privacy and security and everything else beautiful in the world :smile:.

 ### Community Code of Conduct